taboo09/DrawBetSystem/README.md

 The concept is quite simple, you choose a team and place DRAW bets.
 After every bet you lose, you double your stake, and you keep doing that until you win.
 The first win will recover all previous losses, plus give you a profit equal to your original bet.
 At this point you start all over again with your original stake, which you double again until your next win.
 Keep doing this and you'll get a nice profit!

 ## Run the App
-The app is build in Microsoft AspNetCore 2.0.0 FrameWork, using Microsoft EntityFrameworkCore 2.0.1 Code First Migrations and AutoMapper 6.1.1
+The app is developed in Microsoft AspNetCore 2 MVC.
 Copy the files, install packages, enable EF Migrations and run a initial migration to create the database tables.
 From terminal or command prompt type `dotnet restore`.
 Finally type `dotnet run`.